 Take a look at the rule of thirds gridlines, and you’ll notice something interesting: There are no slanted lines!

 In fact, when you combine the rule of thirds and diagonals together, you get especially compelling images.
-For instance, you could position your main subject at one of the rule of thirds intersection points, and then include a leading line running through as a diagonal, straight toward the main subject.
+For instance, you might position your main subject at one of the rule of thirds intersection points and then include a leading line running through as a diagonal (straight toward the main subject).

 Diagonals aren’t the most talked-about compositional element out there, but they play a key role in creating dynamic, focused images.